 How to plant raspberries

-Preparing the soil before planting is important.
+Preparing the soil before planting is essential.
 If raspberries are planted in a food forest, you might not need much since that’s their natural environment.
 However, if you are planting raspberries in a garden or grass/lawn area, adding peat moss and organic material can help.

 In our home garden, we covered the lawn with a thick layer of wood chips the year before planting the raspberries.
 The wood chips killed the grass and made the soil ready for berries.